nmaiorana/csgy9223_IntroOffSec/week_8/challenge_week8_README.md

 Looks the the address of each commic created is stored in an array called comics.
 The size of each element in the array is 8 bytes.

 First plan of attack is to leak a glibc address.
 This can be done by creating a larger 0x410 to get an unsorted bin address.
 Since this binary has the same flaw as the last one, even after a comic is deleted, it can be referenced by index.
 We'll need to setup a guard to make sure the space is not reclaimed.
-We'll crate 3 comics:
+We'll create 3 comics:

 - add_comic(p, b"A" * 0x410)  # comic 1 (0))
 - add_comic(p, b"B" * 0x40)  # comic 2 (1)